K4zuki/pipico-micropython-scpi/micropython/doc/markdown/TITLE.md

 - Raspberry Pi Pico W
 - Raspberry Pi Pico WH
+- Other third party RP2040 boards

 #### Installation, Question, Discussion, Contribution {-}

-Write Micropython firmware, and put `main.py`, `MicroScpiDevice.py` and `RaspberryScpiPico.py` on root of target directory.
+Simple way of installation: write Micropython firmware, and put `main.py`, `MicroScpiDevice.py` and `RaspberryScpiPico.py` on root of target directory.

+Complicated way: install Docker on your PC and run `make docker`{.sh} and `make firmware`{.sh}
+to build docker image and uf2 firmware respectively (firmware build requires docker image).
+Recommend to use WSL to use `make` on Windows.

 For any question, create an issue on github repo - https://github.com/K4zuki/pipico-micropython-scpi